 If you find that you are awakening in the middle of the night and ruminating, unable to return to sleep, you may find that Tryptophan (500mg) or 5-hydroxytryptophan (100 mg) helps to prevent this.
 Please discuss this with your practitioner, especially if you are on an SSRI (selective serotonin reuptake inhibitor) for depression, or a related SNRI (serotonin and norepinephrine reuptake inhibitor).Helpful Sleep Tips:

 In order to optimize cognition, try to get as close to 8 hours of sleep each night as possible.
 It is best to go to bed before midnight, although some people find that their circadian rhythms do not allow this.
 It is also best to make sure that the room is as dark as possible.
 Many people like to use an eye mask for this purpose or blackout curtains.
 In addition, have your bedroom be as quiet as possible and free of EMFs.
+I’ve found Airestech to be a reliable company with affordable options for EMF protection- use code onnalomd10 for 10% off!
 Lastly, wind down in the evening instead of exercising or working right up until bedtime.
 3) Reduce Stress

 Stress is one of the most important contributors to cognitive decline, and stress-related molecules such as cortisol and corticotropin releasing factor receptor 1 are mediators of neural cell death and cognitive decline.
 Therefore, an important part of the overall program is to reduce stress-related effects, and there are many ways to do this, so please choose the ones that you enjoy.
 Relaxation Ideas: